ayanaware/bento/README.md

 [Documentation](https://docs.ayana.io/modules/bento.html) • [Examples](https://gitlab.com/ayana/libs/bento/tree/master/examples)

-Bento is a robust NodeJS application framework designed to make creating and maintaing complex projects a simple and fast process.
+Bento is an application framework designed to help with creating and maintaing modular projects.

+## The Goal
+Assist developers with common patterns used in modular codebases.
+While staying out of their way, minimal headaches, minimal debt.

+## The Promises
+* Readability First: Bento's Code should be well documented and easy to read.
+* Limited Dependencies: Solve problems by writing code, Not adding dependencies.
+* Tests all the things: Catch some bugs before they get out.

-## What does Bento do:
+## Stuff Bento does
-* Robust plugable application framework.
+* Plugable application framework.
 * Featuring: Components, Events, Plugins, Properties, Variables
-* Component lifecycle state and management
+* Component and Plugin lifecycle management
 * Consistent Component API
 * Defines strict, opinionated, rules

+## Stuff Bento does not do
+* Bento *should* work in the browser, but it is not a website framework.

 ## What is a Bento Component?
 Bento indroduces a concept of components.
 Components are logical chunks of code that all work together to provide your application to the world.

 All components recieve their own ComponentAPI instance.
 The Component API is consistent across all components and provides a way for components to speak to eachother.
 As well as many other "Quality of life" features.
-Such as: variable injection and management, dependency management and injection, component event subscriptions, and more!
+Such as: Dependency resolution and injection, Variable injection, component events, and more!

 As a rule of thumb, components should not take on more then required.
 (IE: instead of having one component for connecting to Discord and processing messages.
 Have two, one for the connection and emitting the message events, and one that handles messages)